DEKU-SAMA/Pewlett_Hackard_Analysis/README.md

 ![eligible_mentor_count](https://user-images.githubusercontent.com/109875421/208350168-6bf137a7-eb50-44a0-9c63-1d519a43ff5b.png)

-Comparing this table to the more accurate retirement table, you can see that in a worst case scenario, where all of the retirement eligible employees quit at the same time, the eligible mentors could take on new hires at around a 2:1 to 3:1 ratio for senior staff and senior engineers.
-The ratios then jump quite drastically to around
-14:1 for engineers, 13:1 for staff, 20:1 for technique leaders, and finally 8:1 for assistant engineers.
-This, however, is highly unlikely to occur, and with the given mentors, Pewlett-Hackard should have more than enough mentors to guide any new hires.
+Comparing this table to the more accurate retirement table, you can see that in a worst case scenario, where all of the retirement eligible employees quit at the same time, the eligible mentors could take on new hires at roughly a 2:1 to 3:1 ratio for senior staff and senior engineers.
+The ratios then jump quite drastically to around 14:1 for engineers, 13:1 for staff, 20:1 for technique leaders, and finally 8:1 for assistant engineers.
+Although, this is unlikely to occur, and with the given mentors, Pewlett-Hackard should have more than enough mentors to guide any new hires.